ErikPohl-Lot49-Projects/Erik-Pohl-Repo/README.md

 # Erik-Pohl-Repo

 ## A conspiracy theory
 I have a belief Microsoft bought LinkedIn and GitHub to combine them into the ideal place to find workers and work with your portfolios and network.
-This might actually work, despite Microsoft's [history of subpar products](https://en.wikipedia.org/wiki/Blue_Screen_of_Death "Blue Screen of Death") and [services](https://nhlife.files.wordpress.com/2013/04/binggoogle.jpg "The best use of Bing").
+This might actually succeed, despite Microsoft's [history of subpar products](https://en.wikipedia.org/wiki/Blue_Screen_of_Death "Blue Screen of Death") and [services](https://nhlife.files.wordpress.com/2013/04/binggoogle.jpg "The best use of Bing").

 Using machine learning and such, it could be a good team assembly tool for ad-hoc, contract, or permanent placements.